undeMalum/portfolio/content/posts/druzyna-szpiku/index.md

 # Preparation
 ## First phase
-The process of preparation began in the middle of January when, following the lesson of CAS, I received the phone number to [Mr. Stanisław Furmaniak](https://www.facebook.com/s.furmaniak) - a journalist, volunteer for Drużyna Szpiku, and a friend of our CAS teacher - hoping to invite him to our school.
+The process of preparation began in the middle of January when, following a lesson of CAS, I received the phone number to [Mr. Stanisław Furmaniak](https://www.facebook.com/s.furmaniak) - a journalist, volunteer for Drużyna Szpiku, and a friend of our CAS teacher - hoping to invite him to our school.
 I contacted him immediately in order to gain an insight into what we should expect from and prepare for a lecture he may give.

 This initial conversation ushered the direction of action that needed to be taken (e.g. technical equipment to be provided, the age range to be invited) as well as determined possible dates of a meeting.

 ## Second phase
 As a second step, I confronted the Principal of our school to introduce the organization of Drużyna Szpiku and explain the idea behind the meeting.
 He strongly agreed to my proposition and offered the school assembly hall for this purpose.

 With the support of the Principal, I could negotiate the reservation of the assembly hall with school secretary.
 Fortunately, we reached the consensus in a reasonable time.
 What left was the choice of exact hour for the talk, however, it was done without me being involved - the same concerns the age group.
-Foreseeably, 10:50 was proposed (the usual hour for meetings and talks on Thursday).
-With that information, I could confirm my reservation and inform Mr. Furmaniak about the schedule.
+Foreseeably, 10:50 was proposed (the usual hour for meetings and talks on Thursdays).
+Supplied with that information, I could confirm my reservation and inform Mr. Furmaniak about the schedule.

 ***
 {{< neighbouring >}}